RiddleTime/Race-Element/src/content/news/2025-review.md

 ---
 title: A Review of 2025
 slug: 2025-Review
-description: Progress in 2025 and what may be next
+description: 14 supported simulators in 2025 and what may be next
 date: 2025-11-23
 type: news
 ---